Portugal

 (c) What does the NIS2 mean for other national cybersecurity legislation?

-The other national cybersecurity legislation must be revised, in order to comply with the new requirements imposed by NIS2, namely law 46/2018 of August 13 (regarding the Legal Framework for Cyberspace Security) and decree-law 65/2021 of July 30 (which regulates the legal framework for cyberspace security).
+The other national cybersecurity legislation must be revised in order to comply with the new requirements imposed by NIS2, namely law 46/2018 of 13 August (regarding the Legal Framework for Cyberspace Security) and decree-law 65/2021 of 30 July (which regulates the legal framework for cyberspace security).

 (d) Who will be the supervisory authority and how are they preparing the market?